kyledross/Octavi_IFR-1/readme.md

 ### Using the Octavi IFR-1 device
 For information about how to use the Octavi IFR-1 device, please refer to their website.

-But, a brief explanation of how to use the device is below.
+A brief explanation of how to use the device is below.

 #### Contexts
-The 8 keys in the center of the device (COM1, COM2, NAV1, NAV2, FMS1, FMS2, AP, and XPDR) allow you to choose the context of the device.
-There are also additional contexts in blue above some of the keys, labelled HDG , BARO, CRS1, CRS2, and MODE.
+The eight keys in the center of the device (COM1, COM2, NAV1, NAV2, FMS1, FMS2, AP, and XPDR) allow you to choose the context of the device.
+There are also additional contexts in blue above some keys, labelled HDG, BARO, CRS1, CRS2, and MODE.

 The "context" of the device is what system is currently being controlled by the device.
 So, for example, if you wanted to control autopilot functions of the aircraft, you would press the AP button.